Paul Levinson: Published works

-Levinson has received multiple nominations for the Hugo, Nebula, Sturgeon, Prometheus, Edgar and Audie Awards.
+Levinson has received multiple nominations for the Hugo, Nebula, Sturgeon, Prometheus, Sidewise, Edgar and Audie Awards.
 His novella Loose Ends was a 1998 finalist for a Hugo, a Sturgeon, and a Nebula.
 In 2000, his novel The Silk Code won the Locus Award for Best First Novel of 1999.
 The central character of The Silk Code, NYPD forensic detective Dr. Phil D'Amato, made his first appearance in Levinson's novelette, "The Chronology Protection Case", (published in Analog magazine, September 1995).
 D'Amato returned in "The Copyright Notice Case" novelette (Analog, April 1996), "The Mendelian Lamp Case" novelette (Analog, April 1997), and in subsequent novels The Consciousness Plague (2002), and The Pixel Eye (2003).
 An adaptation of Levinson's "The Chronology Protection Case" (radioplay by Mark Shanahan with Paul Levinson & Jay Kensinger) was nominated by the Mystery Writers of America for the Edgar Award for Best Play of 2002.

 His next novel was The Plot To Save Socrates, a time travel story.
 Entertainment Weekly magazine called it "challenging fun".
-His subsequent novel is Unburning Alexandria, a sequel to The Plot To Save Socrates.
+His subsequent novel was Unburning Alexandria, a sequel to The Plot To Save Socrates.
 The first two chapters of Unburning Alexandria appeared as a novelette in the November 2008 issue of Analog Science Fiction and Fact, and the expanded novel was published as an e-book in May 2013.
-The next novel in the series, Chronica, was published in December 2014.
+The concluding novel in the series, titled Chronica, was published in December 2014.

 Educational and professional activities

-He has taught at Fordham University since 1998; he has been Professor of communication and media studies since 2000, and chair of the department from 2002 to 2008.
-He had previously been Assistant (1977–82) and then Associate (1982–88) Professor at Farleigh Dickinson University, and had adjunct positions at The New School, Hofstra University, St. John's University, Polytechnic University of New York, Audrey Cohen College and the Western Behavioral Sciences Institute.
+He has taught at Fordham University since 1998; he has been Professor of communication and media studies since 2000, and was chair of the department from 2002 to 2008.
+He had previously been Assistant (1977–82) and then Associate (1982–88) Professor at Fairleigh Dickinson University, and had adjunct positions at The New School, Hofstra University, St. John's University, Polytechnic University of New York, Audrey Cohen College and the Western Behavioral Sciences Institute.
 He has given lectures and keynote addresses at conferences at many universities and authored over 100 scholarly articles.

 In 1985 he co-founded Connected Education, offering online courses for Masters credit.

 He served as president of the Science Fiction and Fantasy Writers of America from 1998 to 2001.